Embedding asymptotically expansive system: The case of zero-dimensional systems

-\textit{5.
+\textit{4.
 Decoding.} The $k$-code $\psi_k(x)$ may be deduced on $k$-regular blocks from $\psi(x)$ by identifying $k$-blocks by induction as follows.
-Firstly regular $1$-block correspond to finite words in $\psi(x)$ delimited by two letters $|$ with length $n$ less than $2n_1$.
+Firstly regular $1$-block correspond to finite words in $\psi(x)$ delimited by two consecutive parentheses $($ and $)$.
 In these blocks we may read the associated element of $\mathcal{V}_1^n$ by looking at the filling $1$-positions.
-Now in a singular bounded $1$-block the first symbol $]$ lies in the $k^{th}$ letter with $k\geq n_1$.
-As the $n_1$-first coordinates have not been changed by higher scale encoding we may read the periodic point associated to this $1$-singular block according to Lemma \ref{coper}.
-Then regular $2$-blocks are identified as words between consecutive markers $[$ and $]$, where these markers occur at the first $1$-free position of a $1$-regular block or at a $2$-marker position inside a $1$-singular block.
-Singular $2$-blocks outside $2$-free positions are given by periodic words and we may identify the associated periodic point in the $2$-filling positions.
-Similarly one may extract $k$-blocks from $\psi_k(x)$ by induction on $k$ and then read either the associated periodic point closed to the piece of orbit for singular $k$-block or the orbit with respect to $\mathcal{V}_k$ for regular ones.
-In particular this proves that any two points with the same image under $\phi_k$ belongs to the same element of $\mathcal{V}_k$ according to the choice of $\epsilon_k$.
-Thus $\psi_k$ is $\epsilon'_k$-injective with $\epsilon'_k$ being the diameter of $\mathcal{V}_k$.\\
+Now in a $1$-singular block a complete $1$-bricks has not been distorted by higher scale encoding (see Figure \ref{fddf}) and we may read the associated periodic point between the symbols $\times$.

+Then regular $2$-blocks are identified as words between consecutive marked times by $[$ and $]$ with length in $[n_2/2, 4n_2]$, where these markers occur at the $2$-marker position of a $1$-regular block or at a marker position of a $1$-brick.
+Note that we may find in a $2$-singular block some consecutive parenthesis $[$ and $]$ coming from the $k$-encoding with $k>2$, however they are at least $n_3/2$-far from each other.

+The length of $2$-bricks may be found thanks to the symbols $|$ at the $2$-marker position of $1$-block or at a marker position of a $1$-block and we may identify the associated periodic point at the $2$-filling positions.